-Mobile Map Widget is meant for websites that target browsing via mobile devices.
+SO Mobile Map Widget is meant for websites that target browsing via mobile devices.
 This widget adds a mobile-optimised Static Google Map Image with a colored pin centered on your destination.
 Once clicked it opens the Google mobile maps website where you can fill in your Current Location if it is not already there.
 Then you can see the directions from your location to the destination as well as the map with the route of your choice.
 Optimised for mobile use.
-Google Static Maps API-key is required.
+Google Static Maps API-key is optional.

-We used the Static Maps API V2 Developer Guide to build the URLs needed to show the Static Map Image as well as the proper link.
+I used the Static Maps API V2 Developer Guide to build the URLs needed to show the Static Map Image as well as the proper link.

-Once activated you can go to your Widgets (under Appearance in your backend) and drag the Mobile Map Widget to the sidebar of your choice.
+Once activated you can go to your Widgets (under Appearance in your backend) and drag the SO Mobile Map Widget to the sidebar of your choice.
 When you have placed the widget in a sidebar you need to fill in the following data:

-Color of the pin.
+- Color of the pin.
 You can choose from black, brown, green, purple, yellow, blue, gray, orange, red, white.

-Zoom level.
+- Zoom level.
 From 0 (world view) to 21+ (streetview); from 15 and up seems to be good for locations in larger cities, but best to check and play around with it a bit.

-Width in pixels.
+- Width in pixels.
 The image width will be automatically scaled to optimise for mobile screens.

-Height in pixels.
+- Height in pixels.